-Being out on the snow can be a fun, rewarding experience – if you’re wearing the right apparel.
+Being out in the snow can be a fun, rewarding experience – if you’re wearing the right apparel.
 With the wrong clothes, you’ll become cold and miserable.
-Before you head out to those beautiful, snow-capped mountains, you should get clothes that not only look good and fit well, but also keep your warm, dry, safe, and comfortable.
+Before you head out to those beautiful, snow-capped mountains, you should get clothes that not only look good and fit well, but also keep you warm, dry, safe, and comfortable.

 Annually, head injuries account for up to 20% of the 600,000 ski- and snowboarding-related injuries in North America.
 That is why it’s important to wear a helmet.
 It can make the difference between a simple fall and a trip to the hospital.
 Helmets should fit snugly and not move when you shake your head.
 You can buy one or rent one from your resort.

 Skiing is more fun when you can see where you’re going.
 The thinner atmosphere at higher altitudes filters less UV radiation which makes UV rays more intense.
 This can cause snow blindness, which is when UV rays bounce off the white snow and into your eyes.
 Avoid this condition by wearing goggles.
 Additionally, with goggles, you’ll get protection from snow and debris blowing in the air.

 The layer closest to your body is important.
 It should insulate you while wicking away sweat so that you won’t end up cold.
 Your base layer should be made from a warm, moisture-wicking material such as Merino wool.
 Avoid wearing cotton as much as possible – a cotton base layer will stop your sweat from evaporating through your jacket and will leave you damp and clammy.